codepoke-kk/qwertigraphy/HowQwertigraph.md

 The Coach should now show you've saved 4 characters in typing and have attained a learning level of 1.00.

 ##### Tips:
--No word will expand until you stroke an "end character".
+- No word will expand until you stroke an "end character".
 You have to hit some punctation key to let the Qwertigraph know you're done and ready to move on.
--Control-Backspace is your friend.
+- Control-Backspace is your friend.
 If you meant some other word than the one the Qwertigraph typed, Control-Backspace will delete the entire word and let you start over again.
 (It's much lazier to hit Control-Backspace once than to hit Backspace a does times.)
--Control-j will Suspend the Qwertigraph if you need to type without its help.
+- Control-j will Suspend the Qwertigraph if you need to type without its help.
 Control-j again will reactivate it.
--Control-{ most punctuation marks } will cause the Qwertigraph to ignore whatever word you just typed.
+- Control-{ most punctuation marks } will cause the Qwertigraph to ignore whatever word you just typed.
--If you type out a word for which there's a "big win" lazy form, a pop-up tip will give you a hint to that effect.
+- If you type out a word for which there's a "big win" lazy form, a pop-up tip will give you a hint to that effect.

 #### Step: Use The Coach
 ##### From the top down: